rikenbit/Q2-pipeline/README.md

 #### Conversion of bcl

-Conversion bcl to fastq, and run FastQC
+Conversion bcl to fastq, and run FastQC.

 ```bash
 sh 00_pipeline.sh 1